top of page

 Odoguma Kamon (final).png

 Inspired by one of many old names for the city of Melbourne, Bearbrass, OKM is a friendly kyudo club open to all for all levels that ensures members learn the basics, and aim to provide varied skill content regularly during training.
-OKM runs beginner courses three times a year and trains at North Melbourne Community Centre every Sunday morning from 10.30am to 1pm for all members, with additional training available for experienced members on Wednesday nights from 7pm till closing.
+OKM runs beginner courses three times a year and trains at Bundha Sports Centre in Fitzroy North on Sunday mornings from 9am to 1pm for all members, with additional training available in Heidelberg Heights for experienced members on Wednesday nights from 7pm.

 UUNIKC Logo.jpg